 This information explains your esophageal stent placement and home care instructions.

 Your esophagus is the tube that carries food and drink from your mouth to your stomach.
 Cancer of the esophagus can make it hard to swallow food and saliva.
 This is called dysphagia.
 An esophageal stent is a hollow tube that can be placed in the area of the tumor.
 It makes it easier to swallow.
-The stent expands the part of the esophagus narrowed by a tumor.
-The insertion of a stent will not affect your ability to receive cancer treatment such as chemotherapy or radiation therapy.
+During stent placement, a balloon will be used to expand the part of your esophagus narrowed by a tumor.
+The stent will then hold it open.
+Having a stent will not affect your ability to receive cancer treatment such as chemotherapy or radiation therapy.

 Esophageal stents are usually easy to place.
 They are inserted through the mouth without the need for surgery.
 Most patients return home on the same day.
 It is possible that your doctor could decide that you should be admitted to the hospital for close observation.